grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets.md

 <ExperimentalBlockquote />

-This experimental API implements the browser's [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) with additional flavour of the k6 specific (cookies, tags, headers and so on).
+This experimental API implements the browser [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) with additional k6-specific functionalities (cookies, tags, headers and so on).

 It's not fully implemented, but we're working on it.
 If you have any feedback, please [open an issue](https://github.com/grafana/xk6-websockets/) in the extension repository.